-The new national curriculum will be taught in all maintained primary and secondary schools from September 2014.
+The new national curriculum was introduced into all maintained primary and secondary schools from September 2014.

-Aldercar staff have had INSET day training on using the new national curriculum and have now adopted the new objectives for their planning.
+Aldercar staff have had training on using the new national curriculum and have adopted the new objectives for their planning.

 'Teaching programmes have been redesigned to incorporate pupils’ own ideas, so that the new themes provide many opportunities for pupils to think for themselves, apply their literacy and numeracy skills in other subjects and solve problems.
 Pupils say they are excited to find out what they will learn each morning. '

 Our curriculum is cross curricular as much as possible and taught through topic sessions.
 Staff have collectively decided that there are some subjects that are best taught as standalone subjects such as R.E and music.
 Children experience what it is like to think and act like a historian, scientist, engineer or a mathematician.
 Within each topic children and teachers identify together what they want to know, what they already know, what they need to know and how best they might find that out.
 In the classroom there is increased emphasis on real life situations, decision-making, problem solving, research and action.